oneanupam/kubernetes-lab/docs/dockerfile_instructions.md

 # NOTE: if you ever need to replace the ENTRYPOINT command, use the -> "--entrypoint python" when running docker container.

 # HOW DOES THIS WORK IN KUBERNETES PODS?
 # anything you want to append, should be passed as an argument using "args" key in EXEC form.
-So, the args filed corresponds to CMD instruction in dockerfile, considering the above example.
+So, the args field corresponds to CMD instruction in dockerfile, considering the above example.

 apiVersion: v1
 kind: Pod